ibericode/boxzilla-wp/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.0.3 =
-Minor code improvements.
+Bugfix for cookie that keeps the box hidden.